Home » Atlanta » Tourist attractions in Atlanta

 It ranked fourth behind Auckland, Taipei, and Freiburg in Germany.

-In Atlanta, tourists and locals can experience a diverse and thriving cultural scene at its many theatres, museums, art galleries, and music halls.
+In Atlanta, tourists and locals can experience a diverse and thriving cultural scene at theatres, museums, art galleries, and music halls.

-Tourists love exploring the state capital’s role in historical events which made the USA the country it is today.
+Tourists love exploring the state capital’s role in historical events that made the USA the country it is today.

 Summers in Atlanta are hot and humid, and room rates are at their highest.